chocolatey/docs/input/en-us/choco/commands/unpackself.md

 This will unpack files needed by choco.
 It will overwrite existing files only if --force is specified.

-**NOTE:** This command should only be used when installing Chocolatey, not during normal operation.
+> :memo: **NOTE** This command should only be used when installing Chocolatey, not
+> during normal operation.

 ## Options and Switches

-**NOTE:** Options and switches apply to all items passed, so if you are running a command like install that allows installing multiple packages, and you use `--version=1.0.0`, it is going to look for and try to install version 1.0.0 of every package passed.
-So please split out multiple package calls when wanting to pass specific options.
+> :memo: **NOTE** Options and switches apply to all items passed, so if you are
+> running a command like install that allows installing multiple
+> packages, and you use `--version=1.0.0`, it is going to look for and
+> try to install version 1.0.0 of every package passed.
+So please split
+> out multiple package calls when wanting to pass specific options.

 Includes [default options/switches](xref:choco-commands#default-options-and-switches) (included below for completeness).